Laboratory for Brainstem

 Specification and connectivity of hindbrain neurons involved in sudden infant death syndrome (SIDS).

-Jeremy Duncan is an Assistant Professor in the Department of Biological Sciences and the Department of Pediatrics & Adolescent Medicine.
+Jeremy Duncan is an Associate Professor in the Department of Biological Sciences, the Director of the Geriatric Neuroscience Research Group, and an Adjunct Assistant Professor in the Department of Biomedical Science Homer Stryker MD School of Medicine.
 Jeremy conducts research on neurodevelopmental and inner ear disorders.
 He has published papers and book chapters on such topics as inner ear & hindbrain development, hearing evolution, cranial nerve disorders, and neuromethodology.

 Topologically Correct Central Projections of Tetrapod Inner Ear Afferents Require Fzd3